nick-codes/soldi.js/README.md

 In no particular order:

-- CI setup
-- codemod to make migration to `@soldi/dinero` easy
 - codemod to make migration from `@soldi/dinero` to `@soldi/core` easy
 - `format-intl` package to use `Intl` instead of `Number.toLocaleFormat`
 - `calculate-bigint` package to use BigInt for manipulating values